GeneStat/Literature-Review/README.md

 6. Paullada, A. *et al*.
 Data and its (dis)contents: A survey of dataset development and use in machine learning research. **Patterns**.
 2, 100336 (2021). doi: [10.1016/j.patter.2021.100336](https://doi.org/10.1016/j.patter.2021.100336)

     Collecting and tidying up data is the first thing to do before we try statistical methods.
 This review provides information about dataset development and applications.

+7. The Cancer Genome Atlas Research Network *et al*.
+The Cancer Genome Atlas Pan-Cancer analysis project. **Nature Genetics**.
+45, 1113-1120 (2013). doi: [10.1038/ng.2764](https://doi.org/10.1038/ng.2764)

+    Since we are all interested in tumor-related research, TCGA, the largest public tumor data source is worth learning carefully.
+This paper is one of the earliest official papers about TCGA.

+8. Adelberger, P. *et al*.
+Coral: a web-based visual analysis tool for creating and characterizing cohorts. **Bioinformatics**.
+2021 Oct 8 online ahead of print. doi: [10.1093/bioinformatics/btab695](https://doi.org/10.1093/bioinformatics/btab695)

+    This is a typical example of software development based on TCGA data.

+9. Jia, D. *et al*.
+LINC02678 as a Novel Prognostic Marker Promotes Aggressive Non-small-cell Lung Cancer. **Front Cell Dev Biol**.
+9, 686975 (2021). doi: [10.3389/fcell.2021.686975](https://doi.org/10.3389/fcell.2021.686975)

+    This is a typical example of scientific research (biomarker discovery) project based on TCGA and GEO (Gene Expression Omnibus) data.